The Meaning Of It All

 Or, from another slightly different perspective: Life has the meaning that you give it.

 What if life is like a giant white board, and you can take your sharpie pen and draw whatever you wish on the empty space?
-What if you can fill in your days on this spinning blue orb with whatever it is that you wish to do, or even more dramtically, to awaken from this dream and live freely.
-And while that may well be MY meaning for life, for you it could be to travel the world like Anthony Bourdain, enjoy exotic cuisine and make as many friends as possible.
-For another it could be to do paintings of the ocean while sitting on a beach in Mexico, and for another to become a plumber and fix drains, enjoy weekends boating on a lake while drinking as much beer as possible.
-Our experience - be it pain and suffering, or joy and delight is in our hands.
-The truth is, it takes a lot of courage to really look at the simple fact that Life has the meaning you give it.
-It's total responsibility for your experience.
+What if it's up to you to fill your days on this spinning blue orb with whatever it is that you wish to do, or not do?
+For me, meditating everyday and feeling a sense of inner-freedom while enjoying every moment that presents itself is a pretty satisfying way to live.
+And while that may well be MY meaning for life, for you it could be to travel the world like Anthony Bourdain; enjoy exotic cuisine and make as many friends as possible.
+For another it could be to do paintings of the ocean while sitting on a beach in Mexico, and for another to become a plumber and fix drains, while enjoying weekends boating on a lake and soaking up the sun.
+Our experience of Life; be it pain and suffering or joy and delight, is in our hands.
+The truth is, it takes a lot of courage to really look at the simple fact that Life has the meaning you give it, because that means you are totally responsible for your experience.

-The point here is; there is no point, and until we wake up to this one simple truth, we will continue to be disappointed by life for not giving us what we thing we need to be fulfilled.
-If you want fulfillment then first BE fulfilled right where you are, and if you still find the circumstances of your life completly unbearable, then change the channel and make up another meaning.
+The point here is this; there is no point, and until we wake up to this one simple truth, we will continue to be disappointed in life for not giving us what we think we need to be fulfilled.
+If you want fulfillment then first BE fulfilled right where you are, exactly as you are.
+If you want satisfaction, then first BE completely satisfied within yourself, just as you are.
+If you still find your life is completely unbearable, then change the channel, shake up your life and do something different (just don't expect it to fulfill you).
 What is 'living life to the full' anyway?
-It's whatever turns you on to life; jumping out of airplanes, saving the rainforests, drinking good tequila or sitting quietly and enjoying your breath.
-True spirituality is paying attention to everything, not just the things the mind tells us are spiritual.
-Then we come to see that the meaning of it all is quite simple - it's the meaning that you are bringing to the party, here and now.
+It's whatever turns you on; be it jumping out of airplanes, saving the rainforests, drinking a good margarita or sitting quietly and enjoying your breath.
+True spirituality is paying attention and appreciating EVERYTHING, not just the things the mind tells us are spiritual.
+When we do this, we come to see clearly that the meaning of Life is quite simple - it's whatever meaning you are giving it, Here and Now.
+So enjoy the party.